budostylz/e15/Independent-Study/README.md

 Dynamic web applications require front-end technologies where browser speed and optimization of an application's assets(css, image, font files, etc) are crucial.
 This demo will focus on using technology to compile, bundle and map front-end assets to optimize web applications.
 First we will review web pack and demo a simple web application to understand the concept.
-Next, we will demo a basic application using Laravel Mix which uses Webpack under the hood to capture the concept of optimizing Laravel web applications.
-Finally, we'll compare the two approches (stand alone Webpack or Laravel Mix) to get a better idea of which approach to use when building Laravel applications.
+Next, we will demo a basic application using Laravel Mix which uses Webpack under the hood, capturing the concept of optimizing Laravel web applications.
+Finally, we'll compare the two approaches (stand alone Webpack or Laravel Mix) to get a better idea of which approach to implement to build Laravel applications.

 ### Resources